 - 1. Children should use the restroom and wash hands. - 2.
-Serve a crème-filled cookie snack (or cheese and cracker, such as Ritz).
+Serve a creme-filled sandwich cookie (or cheese and cracker, such as Ritz).
 Explain that there is a cookie on one side that is the beginning and another on the other side that is the ending cookie.
-If it did not have a beginning and ending cookie, the crème in the middle would not have anything to hold it together. - 3.
+If it did not have a beginning and ending cookie, the creme in the middle would not have anything to hold it together. - 3.
 Pre-Primaries love to help.
-Choose students to help serve the snack, napkins, and pray.
+Choose students to help serve the snack and distribute napkins.
+Ask a volunteer to pray.